JonathanMoreno14/Online-Resources-from-the-Web/README.md

 * [How to create REST API for Android app using PHP, Slim and MySQL – Day 1/2 - Android Hive](http://www.androidhive.info/2014/01/how-to-create-rest-api-for-android-app-using-php-slim-and-mysql-day-12-2/)

 * [Mashape](https://www.mashape.com/) contains Open-Source API tools and products for delivering better APIs and Microservices

+* [Programmable Web](http://www.programmableweb.com/) - As the world's leading source of news and information about Internet-based application programming interfaces (APIs), also known as the Web's defacto journal of the API economy.

 **SQL**